LukeSmithxyz/mutt-wizard/README.md

 The only email provider which I think will *not* work (and will never work) is Proton Mail, but that's only because they require encryption through their web client IIRC.

+Note also that Gmail and some providers require you to enable sign-ins from third-party (or as they call it "less secure") applications to be able to load mail with mutt and offlineimap.
+Be sure to enable that!

 ## Installation and Dependencies

 dialog, neomutt and offlineimap should be installed.
 The contents of this repo should go directly in `~/.config/mutt/` and run from there.
 You also need to have a GPG public/private key pair for the wizard to automatically store your passwords.
 Otherwise you'll have to store them insecurely in plaintext files without the help of the wizard.